Peer Effects in Consideration and Preferences: Application

-\textbf{Marginal Profits} Next, we analyze the probability of opening a new store in Shanghai (conditional on Shanghai being considered) as a function of the number of stores in and around the market.
-To quantify the effect of adding limited consideration to the expansion decision, we also estimated the marginal profit parameters assuming that all markets are considered (i.e., we assume that $F_{\tilde{\varepsilon}}(\tilde{\varepsilon})=1$ for all $\tilde{\varepsilon}$ and reestimated the marginal profit parameters).
+\textbf{Marginal Profits Estimates} We analyze the probabilities of opening a new store across markets (conditional on being considered).
+To quantify the effect of adding limited consideration to the expansion decision, we also estimated the marginal profit parameters assuming that all markets are considered.
 We refer to the former as limited consideration estimates and to the latter as full consideration estimates.
-The results of the estimation are presented in Figure~\ref{fig: P}.
-We note that the estimated expansion probabilities under limited consideration are uniformly bigger than those under full consideration.
-Importantly, the difference between these probabilities is substantial for Luckin.
+The results of the estimation are presented in Figure~\ref{fig: exp hist 12}.
+The difference between the limited and full consideration expansion probabilities is striking.
+In the beginning, the full consideration model would substantially underestimate the expansion probabilities (all points are below the $45^{\circ}$-line).
+By the end of 2020, while the discrepancy almost disappeared for Nayuki, which is not surprising given that it became an almost full consideration firm, the expansion probabilities for Heytea are still heavily underestimated.
 Thus, ignoring limited consideration leads to completely misleading estimates about the profitability of different markets.
-Qualitatively, this difference is explained by the fact that the full consideration model attributes ``not-opening'' a new store to negative marginal profits instead of limited consideration (a new store is not opened because the market is not considered).
-The Starbucks limited consideration expansion probabilities are not that different from the full consideration ones.
-This result is unsurprising given the estimated consideration probabilities--Starbucks considers almost all markets.
+Qualitatively, this difference is explained by the fact that the full consideration model attributes ``not-opening'' a new store to negative marginal profits instead of limited consideration.